 We have Photo Gallery link on our main page where you can see the different species of fish we catch throughout the year and also what we have been catching most recently.

-We troll with artificial lures but will often fish with live mackerel and tuna when available.
+We troll with artificial lures but will fish with live mackerel and tuna when and if available.
 What you must understand is that there are no bait barges off Kaua’i.
 You will have to catch our own bait.
 Sometimes they are easy to catch, and sometimes you spend a full day just fishing for bait.

 Most of all, dress comfortably.
 We recommend you bring sunscreen, hand wipes and or sanitizer, sun glasses, a baseball cap or visor.
 Bring a towel for each person, rain gear or a water proof wind breaker.
 Any type of non-marking footwear is ok, (Please be aware that your feet are going to get wet to some degree).
-You will need to bring your own food/snacks and beverages in cans only.
+You will need to bring your own food/snacks, beverages in cans only and bottled water.
 (NOTE: No hard liquor or spray-on sunscreen please).
 We have plenty of cold storage for your food items.
 You may request a cooler for your drinks or you may bring your own (one without wheels).

 We are a “zero tolerance boat.”
 No drugs are allowed aboard the F/V LAHELA.